-Principal risks Mitigating actions The Government is conducting We have continued to be engaged a review of the structure of the with the review process since its rail sector ('the Williams-Shapps inception following our inquiry into Review'), the scope of which the May 2018 timetable collapse, includes issues of rail sector and have contributed advice to the governance and oversight, including review across a number of different the role of ORR.
-There are risks that areas.
-We have commenced work the review does not fully take into to prepare for PR23, the process account the full range of regulatory by which Network Rail's funding implications of any policy proposals for the next Control Period (CP7) and hence the wider impacts on will be set.
-This will ensure that the industry.
-The publication of the Network Rail has stable funding for review was delayed as a result of its operational maintenance and needing to take into account the renewal position in place for 1 April impact of the pandemic on the 2024 in any scenario, and we will rail industry.
-The Government has adapt our approach depending on said they remain committed to the the outcome of the Williams-Shapps publication of a White Paper.
-Review.
-Passenger and service levels
+The Government is conducting a review of the structure of the rail sector ('the Williams-Shapps Review'), the scope of which includes issues of rail sector governance and oversight, including the role of ORR.
+There are risks that the review does not fully take into account the full range of regulatory implications of any policy proposals and hence the wider impacts on the industry.
+The publication of the review was delayed as a result of needing to take into account the impact of the pandemic on the rail industry.
+The Government has said they remain committed to the publication of a White Paper.